MayneDev/Daily-DSA-Challenge/README.md

 - <a href="https://leetcode.com/problems/palindrome-number/">9.
 Palindrome Number - Leetcode - Easy</a>
 - <a href="https://leetcode.com/problems/peak-index-in-a-mountain-array">852.
 Peak Index in a Mountain Array - Leetcode - Medium</a>
 - <a href="https://leetcode.com/problems/minimum-time-difference">539.
 Minimum Time Difference - Leetcode - Medium</a>
+- <a href="https://leetcode.com/problems/the-k-strongest-values-in-an-array/">1471.
+The k Strongest Values in an Array - Leetcode - Medium</a>

 ### Trees
 - <a href="https://leetcode.com/problems/balanced-binary-tree">110.
 Balanced Binary Tree - Leetcode - Easy</a>